Marc Polmans vs. Cameron Norrie: Prediction and Match Betting Odds | Zhuhai Championships

 Marc Polmans vs. Cameron Norrie Trends and Insights

-- On hard courts, Polmans has played five matches over the past 12 months, totaling 22.2 games per match (22.2 in best-of-three matches) while winning 51.4% of games.
+- In his five matches on hard courts over the past 12 months, Polmans has played an average of 22.2 games (22.2 in best-of-three matches).

-- In the past year, Norrie has played 54 total matches (across all court types), winning 53.2% of the games.
-He averages 25.9 games per match (23.8 in best-of-three matches) and 9.8 games per set.
+- Norrie has averaged 25.9 games per match (23.8 in best-of-three matches) through his 54 matches played in the past year across all court types, while winning 53.2% of the games.

-- Norrie has played 26 matches on hard courts in the past 12 months, and has averaged 26.2 games per match (24.0 in best-of-three matches) and 9.9 games per set while winning 52.9% of games.
+- In 26 matches on hard courts in the past year, Norrie has averaged 26.2 games per match (24.0 in best-of-three matches) and 9.9 games per set, winning 52.9% of those games.

-- This is the first time that Polmans and Norrie have gone head-to-head in the last five years.
+- Dating back to 2015, Polmans and Norrie have not met on the court.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.